Neil Brew

-Neil Brew (born 8 March 1979 in Murupara, New Zealand) is a rugby union player.
+Neil Brew (born 8 March 1979) is a rugby union player.
 He plays at centre.

 Prior to joining Kobe in 2010, Brew played for the Otago Highlanders in the Super 14 championships in New Zealand and Bristol in the Guinness Premiership in England.

 Brew has played for New Zealand Maori.

 Neil Brew was signed to play for the Highlanders in 2013 but didn't play a game.

 He played for Toshiba Brave Lupus in the Japanese Top League.

-Currently he teaches at Balmacewen Intermediate.